 How can tenants terminate a sublease agreement?

-Under Colorado law, to evict a subtenant or terminate a sublease agreement, the tenant (sublessor) must follow the same eviction process that their landlord would need to follow to evict them.
+Under Colorado law, to evict a subtenant or terminate a sublease agreement, the tenant (sublessor) must follow the same eviction process that their landlord must follow to evict them.